jonathansp/pyception/README.md

 A more meaningful exception's collection for Python

 * simple and lightweight library
-* inspired on frameworks and languages such as .NET, javasdk, ruby, php etc.
+* inspired by frameworks and languages such as .NET, javasdk, ruby, php etc.

 Feel free to open a pull request!
 (Please, use [Jeremy Mack's](http://seesparkbox.com/foundry/semantic_commit_messages) commit style.)